-6.5 Workplace Change Notification
+6.6 Workplace Change Notification

-- 6.5.1 Employer's duty to notify and consult over change - a) In accordance with section 198 of the Industrial Relations Act, Council will consult with employee/s and their union/s before making any decision likely to have significant effect on the employee/s. - b) 'Significant effects' includes: - termination of employment; - major changes in the composition, operation or size of the Employer's workforce or in the skills required; - the elimination or diminution of job opportunities or job tenure; - the alteration of hours of work; - the need for retraining or transfer of employees to other work or locations; and - the restructuring of jobs. - c) For the purpose of such consultation the Employer shall provide in writing to the employees concerned and their union or unions, all relevant information about the changes including: - the nature of the changes proposed;
+6.6.1 Employer's duty to notify and consult over change

-- the expected effects of the changes; - a copy of the proposed changes to the organizational structure including position titles and classification levels; - a summary of the proposed changes including any positions which are displaced acd/or deemed redundant, proposed new positions, and a list of potentially affected employees; - details on Council's proposal to mitigate the adverse effects on each affected employee; and - any other matters likely to affect employees.
+- a) In accordance with section the Industrial Relations Act and the relevant Awards, Council will consult with employee/s and their union/s before making any decision likely to have significant effect on the employee/s.
+The consultation must occur as soon as practicable. - b) 'Significant effects' includes: - termination of employment; - major changes in the composition, operation or size of the Employer's workforce or in the skills required; - the elimination or diminution of job opportunities or job tenure; - the alteration of hours of work; - the need for retraining or transfer of employees to other work or locations; and - the restructuring of jobs. - c) For the purpose of such consultation the Employer shall provide in writing to the employees concerned and their union or unions, all relevant information about the changes including: - the nature of the changes proposed; - the expected effects of the changes; - a copy of the proposed changes to the organisational structure including position titles and classification levels; - a summary of the proposed changes including any positions which are displaced acd/or deemed redundant, proposed new positions, and a list of potentially affected employees; - details on Council's proposal to mitigate the adverse effects on each affected employee; and - any other matters likely to affect employees.